findy-network/findy-network.github.io/content/en/blog/modifiablity-and-readability/index.md

 > [*"A picture is worth a thousand words"*](https://en.wikipedia.org/wiki/A_picture_is_worth_a_thousand_words)

-Most of us can reason a well-grafted state-machine diagram must be faster than a code written our favorite programming language.
+Most of us can reason a well-grafted state-machine diagram much faster than a code written our favorite programming language.
 For instance, the next state-machine diagram’s protocol implementation is constructed of thousands of lines of code structured in multiple files that depend on external modules and